-- 1. cause the loss of greater than 1/10 acre of waters of the U.S. "Loss of waters of the U.S." is defined as waters of the U.S. that are filled or permanently adversely affected by flooding, excavation, or drainage as a result of the regulated activity; - 2. result in permanent or temporary adverse effects to forested wetlands (e.g., clearing of trees in forested wetland); - 3. require stream realignment greater than 300 linear feet; - 4. have the potential to affect, or be in the vicinity of, or be in designated critical habitat of, a species listed, or proposed for listing, as threatened or endangered in the Endangered Species Act; - 5. have the potential to affect any historic property listed, or eligible for listing in, the National Register of Historic Places. - 6. occur within any of the following habitat types or specific areas: - a) wetlands, typically referred to as pitcher plant bogs, that are characterized by an organic surface soil layer and include vegetation such as pitcher plants (Sarracenia spp.), sundews (Drosera spp.), and sphagnum moss (Sphagnum spp.); - b) baldcypress-tupelo swamps: wetlands comprised predominantly of baldcypress trees (Taxodium distichum), and water tupelo trees (Nyssa aquatica), that are occasionally or regularly flooded by fresh water.
+- 1. cause the loss of greater than 1/10 acre of waters of the U.S. "Loss of waters of the U.S." is defined as waters of the U.S. that are filled or permanently adversely affected by flooding, excavation, or drainage as a result of the regulated activity; - 2. result in permanent or temporary adverse effects to forested wetlands (e.g., clearing of trees in forested wetland); - 3. require stream realignment greater than 300 linear feet; - 4. have the potential to affect, or be in the vicinity of, or be in designated critical habitat of, a species listed, or proposed for listing, as threatened or endangered in the Endangered Species Act; - 5. have the potential to affect any historic property listed, or eligible for listing, in the National Register of Historic Places. - 6. occur within any of the following habitat types or specific areas: - a) wetlands, typically referred to as pitcher plant bogs, that are characterized by an organic surface soil layer and include vegetation such as pitcher plants (Sarracenia spp.), sundews (Drosera spp.), and sphagnum moss (Sphagnum spp.); - b) baldcypress-tupelo swamps: wetlands comprised predominantly of baldcypress trees (Taxodium distichum), and water tupelo trees (Nyssa aquatica), that are occasionally or regularly flooded by fresh water.
 Common associates include red maple (Acer rubrum), swamp privet (Forestiera acuminata), green ash (Fraxinus pennsylvanica) and water elm (Planera aquatica).
 Associated herbaceous species include lizard's tail (Saururus cernuus), water mermaid weed (Proserpinaca spp.), buttonbush (Cephalanthus occidentalis) and smartweed (Polygonum spp.).
 (Eyre, F. H. Forest Cover Types of the United States and Canada.
 1980.
 Society of American Foresters, 5400 Grosvenor Lane, Washington, D.C.
 20014.
-Library of Congress Catalog Card No. 80-54185); - c) the area of Caddo Lake within Texas that is designated as a "Wetland of International Importance" under the Ramsar Convention;
+Library of Congress Catalog Card No. 80-54185); - c) the area of Caddo Lake within Texas that is designated as a "Wetland of International Importance" under the Ramsar Convention; - d) the Comal River, San Marcos River, Pecos River, Canadian River, and Lake Casa Blanca; or - e) critical habitat for the Concho Water snake (Nerodia hateri paucimaculata) including areas of the Concho and Colorado Rivers and Ivie (Stacy) Reservoir; Houston toad (Bufo houstonensis); Devils River minnow (Dionda diabolis) the Devils River and San Felipe Creek Watersheds in Val Verde County, Texas; and or Leon Springs pupfish (Cyprinodon bovines) -

-- d) the Comal River, the San Marcos River, the Pecos River, the Canadian River, and Lake Casa Blanca; or - e) critical habitat for the Concho Water snake (Nerodia hateri paucimaculata) including areas of the Concho and Colorado Rivers and Ivie (Stacy) Reservoir; Houston toad (Bufo houstonensis); Devils River minnow (Dionda diabolis) the Devils River and San Felipe Creek Watersheds in Val Verde County, Texas; and or Leon Springs pupfish (Cyprinodon bovines) Leon Creek from the Diamond Y Spring to a point one mile northeast of the Texas Highway 18 crossing approximately 10 miles north of Fort Stockton, in Pecos County. - 7. for any regulated activity where the applicant is proposing work that would result in the modification or alteration of any completed Corps of Engineer Federal project(s) that are either locally or federally maintained and for work that would occur within the conservation pool or flowage easement of any Corps of Engineers lake project.
-PCN's cannot be deemed complete until such time as the Corps has made a determination relative to 33 USC Section 408, 33 CFR Part 208, Section 208.10, 33 CFR Part 320, Section 320.4.
+Leon Creek from the Diamond Y Spring to a point one mile northeast of the Texas Highway 18 crossing approximately 10 miles north of Fort Stockton, in Pecos County.

+- 7. for any regulated activity where the applicant is proposing work that would result in the modification or alteration of any completed Corps of Engineer Federal project(s) that are either locally or federally maintained and for work that would occur within the conservation pool or flowage easement of any Corps of Engineers lake project.
+PCN's cannot be deemed complete until such time as the Corps has made a determination relative to 33 USC Section 408, 33 CFR Part 208, Section 208.10, 33 CFR Part 320, Section 320.4. - 8. involve the construction of an intake into waters of the United States or modify the operation of an existing water supply intake to provide water for the development, production and/or operation of wells in the Fort Worth District area of responsibility. - 9. occur at sites approved as compensatory mitigation sites (either permittee-responsible, mitigation bank and/or in-lieu fee) under Section 404 of the CWA and/or Section 10 of the RHA.